Contents

 Promoting Precision and Openness in Financial Performance

 Transparency is one of the benefits of Agentic AI in compliance automation.
 In contrast to black-box AI models, Agentic AI is designed with explainability in mind.
-Every decision, alert, or classification can be traced back to the argument that underlies it.
+Every decision, alert, or classification can be traced back to the underlying argument.
 This aspect is especially useful in AML audits, when regulatory bodies require compliance actions and rationales for decisions.

-In the case of Agentic AI within transaction monitoring systems, financial institutions can automatically generate audit trails.
+With Agentic AI in transaction monitoring systems, financial institutions can automatically generate audit trails.
 All actions, even the first discovery, ending decision, etc., have time logs and a trail of reasoning.
-This enhances internal governance as well as developing trust with regulators.
+This enhances internal governance and builds trust with regulators.

 Besides, through the natural language interactions, compliance officers can engage directly with AI agents – asking questions, seeking insights, and explaining decisions in a human-like conversation.
 This transforms the complicated reactive role of compliance into an open, transparent, and interactive one.